crawl/crawl/crawl-ref/docs/crawl_manual.rst

   case, eviscerated their former masters and gone out into the world.

-  While fully capable of using speech and most forms of magic, Felids are at a serious disadvantage due to their inability to use armour or weapons.
+  While fully capable of using speech and most forms of magic, Felids are at a serious disadvantage due to their inability to use weapons or most armour.
 Like all cats, Felids are incapable of thriving on vegetable food, and need meat to survive.

   Their agility and stealth are legendary, as is their ability to get to hard to